mostevercxz/read_books/CSAPP_3rd/chapter2/README.md

 The c standards carefully avoid stating what should be done in such a case.
 On many machines, the shift instructions consider only the lower log2(w) bits of the shift amount when shifting a w bit value, and so the shift amount is computed as k mod w(let w=32, log2(w) = 5, k = 100, k & 00011111 = k mod 32 = k mod w).

-The behaviour is not guaranteed for C programs however, and so shift amouts should be kept less than the word size.
+The behaviour is not guaranteed for C programs however, and so shift amouts should be kept less than the number of bits in the value being shifted.

 ### 2.2 Integer representations
-func : B2U binary to unsigned
 #### 2.2.1 integral data types
 The only machine-dependent range indicated is for size designator *long*.
 64-bit 8byte, 32-bit 4 byte.